-16.02 Explain the methods of compression, lubrication and compressor modulation.
-16.03 Analyze the operating condition of a compressor.
-16.04 Test, troubleshoot and correct the causes of mechanical problems in a heating, air-conditioning and refrigeration system.
-16.05 Evaluate system performance.
-17.0 7.0 Operate solid-state electronics as used in heating, air-conditioning and refrigeration systemsThe student will be able to: 17.01 Explain the basic principles and functions of Direct Digital Control (DDC).
-17.02 Explain basic solid-state circuits and boards.
-17.03 Identify, test and replace circuits and boards.
-17.04 Explain codes and standards and safety requirements for working with the electrical components used in heating, air conditioning and refrigeration.
-18.0 Utilize and operate mechanical refrigeration servicing and testing equipmentThe student will be able to: 18.01 Identify the effects of superheat and sub-cooling on a system.
-18.02 Identify and explain the functions of servicing and testing equipment (such as vacuum pumps, micron gauges, EPA-approved equipment, leak detectors and charging systems).
-18.03 Operate a refrigerant recovery system.
-18.04 Apply specific safety and recovery practices for refrigerants used in the industry.
-18.05 Apply specific safety practices as they relate to handling and storing cylinders and materials.
-18.06 Explain the standards for and ways to measure, test, maintain and evacuate a mechanical heating, air-conditioning and refrigeration system.
-18.07 Evacuate the refrigerant system with various vacuum methods.
-40.00 Demonstrate compliance with Environmental Dustration Among (FDA) value and regulations and if a casible take the FDA test 18.08 Demonstrate compliance with Environmental Protection Agency (EPA) rules and regulations and, if possible, take the EPA test.
+.12 Fabricate and leak-test the piping, tubing and fittings used in the heating, air-conditioning and refrigeration industry. .13 Demonstrate proper safety measures when fabricating and servicing piping, tubing and fittings.
+10.0 lize and operate mechanical refrigeration servicing and testing equipmentThe student will be able to: .01 Identify the effects of superheat and sub-cooling on a system. .02 Identify and explain the functions of servicing and testing equipment (such as vacuum pumps, micron gauges, EPA-approved equipment, leak detectors and charging systems). .03 Operate a refrigerant recovery system. .04 Apply specific safety and recovery practices for refrigerants used in the industry. .05 Apply specific safety practices as they relate to handling and storing cylinders and materials. .06 Explain the standards for and ways to measure, test, maintain and evacuate a mechanical heating, air-conditioning and refriger system. ation .07 Evacuate the refrigerant system with various vacuum methods. .08 Demonstrate compliance with Environmental Protection Agency (EPA) rules and regulations and, if possible, take the EPA test. .09 Charge various air-conditioning and mechanical refrigeration systems by various methods. .10 Demonstrate the effects of superheat and sub-cooling on a system utilizing test equipment (such as thermometers and gages).